Who is Folmer Sthurmovik... Your name is Michael Folmer Hansen?

 What is Fretless Monophonic Post Krops Jazz?

-Bass, that's my main instrument.
-My bass gods are Jaco Pastorius, Niels-Henning Ørsted Pedersen, Jack Bruce, Jean-Jacques Burnell, Jah Wobble, Peter Hook, Jonas Hellborg, Tim Lefebvre, Janek Gwizdala, Mike Kerr and Jasper Høiby.
+Bass.
+This is my main instrument and my bass Gods are Jaco Pastorius, Niels-Henning Ørsted Pedersen, Jack Bruce, Jean-Jacques Burnell, Jah Wobble, Peter Hook, Jonas Hellborg, Tim Lefebvre, Janek Gwizdala, Mike Kerr and Jasper Høiby.

 Synthesizers.
 I make noise with these and love fiddling with their sliders and knobs.
-Also I'm a crap musician, so I try to limit myself to single notes, one at a time.
+I am also a crap musician, so I try to limit myself to single notes; one at a time.

-Aged 19 working near the North Pole for the US Space Command I discovered Miles Davis and Weather Report.
-I'm still exploring the amazing mind blowing endless rabbit hole of jazz.
+I was 19 and working near the North Pole for the US Space Command when I discovered Miles Davis and Weather Report.
+I am still exploring the amazing, mind-blowing and endless rabbit-hole of jazz.